paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 Pars.
 (4), (5).
 Pub.
 L. 104–193 added pars.
 (4) and (5).

 1989—Par.
 (1).
 Pub.
 L. 101–73 inserted “, or a subpoena issued in connection with proceedings before a Federal grand jury” before period at end.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–36, § 3, Sept.
+5, 2025, 139 Stat.
+494, provided that: “This Act [amending this section and enacting provisions set out as a note under [section 1601 of this title](./chapter-041-consumer-credit-protection.md#section-1601)], and the amendments made by this Act, shall take effect on the date that is 180 days after the date of enactment of this Act [Sept.
+5, 2025].”

 #### Effective Date of 2010 Amendment
 Amendment by Pub.
 L. 111–203 effective on the designated transfer date, see section 1100H of Pub.
 L. 111–203, set out as a note under [section 552a of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552a&num=0&edition=prelim), Government Organization and Employees.